-The Office of Environmental Health and Safety, Risk Management and Sustainability (EHS RMS) is committed to ensure fume hoods comply with existing regulations, and that specific measures be taken to ensure proper and adequate performance of all protective equipment.
+The Office of Environmental Health and Safety and Risk Management (EHS/RM) is committed to ensure fume hoods comply with existing regulations, and that specific measures be taken to ensure proper and adequate performance of all protective equipment.

 Fume hoods or glove boxes shall be used: